The state joined the union on March 4, 1791 – State N0 14-24

 First settled in 1766 by Donald MacIntosh, Vergennes was established in 1788,

 The city is named for Frenchman Charles Gravier, Comte de Vergennes, who greatly aided the rebel colonial effort in the American Revolutionary War.
-He support the American rebel colonists by arranging to send them arms and troops to the revolutionary cause.
+He supports the American rebel colonists by arranging to send them arms and troops to the revolutionary cause.
 He worked with Beaumarchais to secretly procure arms and volunteers and get them to the Americans.
 As directed by Louis XVI, Gravier established a dummy company through which the Americans received nearly 80% of their military supplies from France.
 At the close of the war, Gravier negotiated the 1783 Treaty of Paris, which formally established peace between the United States and Britain.

 TOPIC III (T3) – STREETS, ROADS, SQUARES…